JernejPuc/sidegame-py/README.md

 Most obviously, the loss of verticality limits the map pool and how the world can be perceived.

-Some assets from CSGO were retained, e.g. the radar-based world map and game sounds, and the positional audio implementation relies on data from [The FABIAN head-related transfer function data base](http://dx.doi.org/10.14279/depositonce-5718.5).
+Some assets from CSGO were retained.
+For example, an old radar image of `de_cache` was modified and repurposed as a base for the in-game world, while a subset of original game sounds was either copied or slightly modified.
+Additionally, the positional audio implementation relies on data from [The FABIAN head-related transfer function data base](http://dx.doi.org/10.14279/depositonce-5718.5).
-Otherwise, unless explicitly referenced, the assets and code are of my own making.
+All other assets, such as icons, sprites, the HUD, etc. were made by me.

-Systems, such as positional audio or multiplayer networking, were based on documents written by Valve or members of the online community, but did not build on any specific code.
+Unless explicitly referenced in specific docstrings or notes in development notebooks, the code is of my own making.
+Systems, such as positional audio or multiplayer networking, were based on comments or documents written by Valve or members of online communities, but did not build on any specific code.